Solar Food Dehydrator Area Calculator

 The water to remove is 5 × (0.80 − 0.10) = 3.5 kg.
 At 2.4 MJ per kilogram of evaporated water, the batch requires about 8.4 MJ of drying energy.
 Daily insolation of 5 kWh/m²/day becomes 18 MJ/m²/day after multiplying by 3.6.
 At 40% efficiency, each square meter of collector supplies 7.2 MJ/day of useful energy.
 Over 2 days, one square meter provides 14.4 MJ of useful drying energy.
 Dividing 8.4 MJ by 14.4 MJ/m² gives about 0.58 m² of collector area.

 That result does not mean a tiny collector is always enough in practice.
-It means that under the stated assumptions, roughly 0.58 square meters would satisfy the simplified energy balance.
-Many builders still choose a larger collector to provide margin for passing clouds, seasonal variation, imperfect loading, and the fact that food rarely dries uniformly.
+It means that, under the stated assumptions, roughly 0.58 square meters would satisfy the simplified energy balance.
+Many builders still choose a larger collector to provide margin for passing clouds, seasonal variation, imperfect loading, and the fact that food rarely dries perfectly evenly.
 If your real location has lower sunshine or your cabinet leaks warm air, the required area rises quickly.
 The calculator is most valuable when you compare several scenarios and then build with a sensible safety factor.

 Interpreting the area result

-Limitations and assumptions
+Solar dehydrator limitations and assumptions

-Enter dehydrator sizing inputs
+Enter solar dehydrator sizing inputs

 All moisture values are percentages by mass.
 Efficiency should be entered as a decimal such as 0.4 for 40%.

-Mini-game: Sunbeam Tray Tuner
+Mini-game: Solar Dehydrator Sunbeam Tray Tuner

-This optional mini-game turns the same sizing ideas into a quick hands-on challenge.
+This optional mini-game turns the same solar dehydrator sizing ideas into a quick hands-on challenge.
 Your current calculator inputs influence the game: the final moisture field becomes the target moisture, and the insolation and efficiency fields shape how strong the sunbeam feels.
 The goal is simple: move the focus spot over drifting trays and dry them to the target range without scorching them.
 Clouds dim the beam, weather phases shift every few moments, and faster conditions reward careful timing instead of constant blasting.
 It is not part of the calculation, but it reinforces the same lesson: stronger sunlight and higher efficiency can help, yet precision matters because too much heat can be just as unhelpful as too little.

 Score: 0 Time: 75s Streak: 0 Progress: 0/18 Sun: 5.0 Phase: Ready

-Sunbeam Tray Tuner
+Solar Dehydrator Sunbeam Tray Tuner

 Guide the sunlight focus over moving trays and dry each batch to the target moisture without overshooting.